 The Coast Guard is acquiring two types of boats to complement its cutter fleet.
-The Long Range Interceptor-II (LRI-II) will help cutter crews extend their interdiction range.
-The Over the Horizon-IV (OTH-IV) boats will deliver boarding teams to vessels of interest.
+The long range interceptor II will help cutter crews extend their interdiction range.
+The over the horizon IV boats will deliver boarding teams to vessels of interest.

-The cutter boats project will procure up to 10, 35-foot LRI-II, including one for each of the National Security Cutters (NSCs).
-Additionally, the project will procure up to 101, 26-foot OTH-IV, which the Coast Guard will deploy aboard the NSC and some other platforms.
+The cutter boats project will procure up to 10, 35-foot LRI-II, including one for each of the national security cutters.
+Additionally, the program will procure up to 101, 26-foot OTH-IV, which the Coast Guard will deploy aboard the NSC and some other platforms.

 The cutter boats acquisition strategy features the competitive selection of proven, off-the-shelf designs for the LRI-II and OTH-IV.